Phillies' Bryce Harper helps New Jersey high school senior with "promposal"

 Philadelphia Phillies first baseman Bryce Harper recently helped Haddonfield Memorial High School senior Jake Portella with his "promposal."

-In a viral video, Harper and Portella knock on the senior's now-prom date's door.
-The student answers, visibly surprised by Harper.
+In a viral video, Harper and Portella knock on Giulia Leonetti's door.
+Leonetti answers, visibly surprised by Harper.
 "I'm going to cry," she said.
 Harper then proceeds to ask her to prom for Portella.

 "Jake wants to ask you to prom, so I thought I'd help him out," Harper said in the video.
 "So will you go to prom with him?"

 "You're the GOAT," she told Harper.
-Then, she hugged her prom date.
+Then, Leonetti hugged her prom date.

 The video ends with Harper shaking the father of the girl's hand.

+"I think it's good.
+I think it's good for the game and good for Bryce," Thomson said.
+"I hope that the rest of the neighborhood aren't knocking on his door, asking them to ask someone out to prom."

+Thomson said he didn't go to his prom in high school.
+He said jokingly that he had a game and missed it.

-Haddonfield Memorial High School's senior promenade and prom is scheduled for Friday, June 14.
+Unfortunately, Harper won't be able to attend Haddonfield Memorial High School's senior promenade and prom on June 14 because the Phillies will be out of town playing the Baltimore Orioles.

+Meanwhile, Portella and Leonetti said they're thinking Phillies-themed colors for their prom colors.
+The two are still trying to process the viral moment.

+"I heard a lot of stories about how celebrities are mean, and I never really expected someone as popular as him to do something like that for me," Portella said.